NathanSwedlund/HandwritingCalculator/README.txt

 Authors: Nathan Swedlund and Brighton Mica
 Date: 05/04/20

+Branches:
+	We have many branches that have differnt things.
+Most of the work in these branches failed ot produce good results.
+Master is the culmination.

 Project Structure:
 	- Data/ - contains CSV files for Math and MNIST Dataset
 	- Jupyter/ - contains all Jupyter related work